OpenKnowledgeMaps/open-discovery/proposal.md

 ####Improving Topic Detection and Similarity Analysis

 Another objetive is to improve the automatic creation of maps.
-We plan to utilize a novel multi-view probabilistic topic modeling (MV-PTM) engine that jointly analyzes massive collections of documents and related side information, and identifies hidden themes (topics) that characterize them.
+We plan to utilize a novel, multi-view probabilistic topic modeling (MV-PTM) engine that jointly analyzes massive collections of documents and related side information, and identifies hidden themes (topics) that characterize them.
 Side information ("views") may be of different kinds (e.g. structured or unstructured attributes and metadata), have hierarchies or taxonomies (e.g. MESH terms), be of different modalities (e.g. images), and form networks (e.g. citations).
 Multiple views can help to explain each other and the discovered multi-view topics are more coherent and interpretable, uncovering concepts not resolved by traditional, textual only topic models.
 The intuition behind topic modeling is that a single document is on multiple "topics" in different proportions.

 A topic is defined as a probability distribution over a fixed vocabulary (terms).
 A document is modeled as a probability distribution over topics.
 Inferred topics can be utilized as features on additional data mining tasks (e.g. clustering, classification, trend or similarity analysis).
 Proposed MV-PTM engine has already been used in real world applications, e.g., evaluation of EU-funded projects or publication policy making, on top of real world massive datasets, i.e., ACM corpus and open access PubMed.
 In our case, we plan to utilize proposed engine to: